lvgl/lvgl/docs/overview/drawing.md

 ## Hook drawing
 Although widgets can be very well customized by styles there might be cases when something really custom is required.
-To ensure a great level of flexibility LVGL sends a lot events during drawing with parameters that tells what LVGL is about to draw.
+To ensure a great level of flexibility LVGL sends a lot events during drawing with parameters that tell what LVGL is about to draw.
 Some fields of these parameters can be modified to draw something else or any custom drawing can be added manually.

 A good use case for it is the [Button matrix](/widgets/core/btnmatrix) widget.
 By default its buttons can be styled in different states but you can't style the buttons one by one.
-However, an event is sent for ever button and you can tell LVGL for example to use different colors on a specific buttons or manually draw an image on an some buttons.
+However, an event is sent for every button and you can for example tell LVGL to use different colors on a specific button or to manually draw an image on some buttons.

-Below each related events are described in detail.
+Below each of these events are described in detail.

 ### Main drawing

 These events are related to the actual drawing of the object.
 E.g. drawing of buttons, texts, etc happens here.

 `lv_event_get_clip_area(event)` can be used to get the current clip area.
-The clip area is required in draw functions to make them draw only on limited area.
+The clip area is required in draw functions to make them draw only on a limited area.

 #### LV_EVENT_DRAW_MAIN_BEGIN

 Sent before starting to draw an object.
-It's a good place to add masks manually.
+This is a good place to add masks manually.
 E.g. add a line mask that "removes" the right side of an object.

 #### LV_EVENT_DRAW_MAIN